Blue Waters Professors

 William Gropp, Thomas M. Siebel Chair in Computer Science, is known for his research in parallel computing, software for scientific computing, and numerical methods for partial differential equations.
 He uses Blue Waters for research on the effective use of extreme-scale systems, which may require new algorithms and programming systems.

-Kaiyu Guan focuses on Natural Resources and Environmental Science.
-He is a computational environmental scientist whose current research emphasizes the impacts of hydro-climate change on vegetation dynamics and crop productivity in tropical and temperate regions.
+Kaiyu Guan, Assistant Professor in the Department of Natural Resources and Environmental Science, is a computational environmental scientist whose current research emphasizes the impacts of hydro-climate change on vegetation dynamics and crop productivity in tropical and temperate regions.
 The goal of this research is to increase our society's resilience and adaptability to sustain ecosystem services, food security, and water resources under the influence of climate change.

 Sharon Hammes-Schiffer, Swanlund Professor of Chemistry, focuses on the development and application of theoretical and computational methods for describing chemical reactions in condensed phases and at interfaces.
 The objective of her research is to elucidate the fundamental physical principles underlying charge transfer reactions.
 She has made important contributions to theories of proton-coupled electron transfer reactions, which play vital roles in a broad range of biological and chemical processes, including photosynthesis, respiration, enzyme reactions, and solar cells.